linyows/octopass/README.md

 For example, adding "Ken" to a team with github organization ...

-Octopass is a valid linux server, Ken will be able to ssh login with the key registered in github.
+OCTOPASS is a valid linux server, Ken will be able to ssh login with the key registered in github.

 Wow!?

-By octopass name resolution, you can check the id of team members of github organization.
+By OCTOPASS name resolution, you can check the id of team members of github organization.

 ```sh
 $ id ken
 uid=5458(ken) gid=2000(operators) groups=2000(operators)
 ```
-You can also see a list like `/etc/passwd,shadow,group` by the `octopass`.
+You can also see a list like `/etc/passwd,shadow,group` by OCTOPASS.
 For detail `--help`.

 ```sh